USS Omaha (SSN-692): Service history

 Omaha resumed operations in October 1994, sailing in local waters in support of various ships in Squadron Seven.
 In November, the submarine held an intermediate maintenance availability.
-While on deployment earlier in the year, Omaha’s crew received word that they would be changing homeports to Kittery, Maine, effective administratively on 1 December, to undergo inactivation at Portsmouth Naval Shipyard.
-To conclude her time in Pearl Harbor, Omaha conducted a dependents’ cruise to Kailua-Kona (12–15 December).
+While on deployment earlier in the year, Omaha's crew received word that they would be changing homeports to Kittery, Maine, effective administratively on 1 December, to undergo inactivation at Portsmouth Naval Shipyard.
+To conclude her time in Pearl Harbor, Omaha conducted a dependents' cruise to Kailua-Kona (12–15 December).
 The following day at Naval Submarine Base Pearl Harbor, the boat held an inactivation ceremony with three former commanding officers (Hamilton, Sherwood, and Pohtos) in attendance, marking the beginning of the process of stripping the ship prior to decommissioning and final disposition.

 Placed in reserve status on 7 February 1995, Omaha was decommissioned at Portsmouth Naval Shipyard on 5 October 1995 and stricken from the Naval Vessel Register the same day.
-The boat was disposed of in the Ship and Submarine Recycling Program at Puget Sound Naval Shipyard in Bremerton, Wash.
+The boat was disposed of in the Ship and Submarine Recycling Program at Puget Sound Naval Shipyard in Bremerton, Washington.
 Recycling was completed as of 30 November 2012.
-Omaha’s sail and rudder have been preserved for placement in a memorial park in the submarine’s namesake city.
+Omaha's sail and rudder have been preserved for placement in a memorial park in the submarine's namesake city.